 The bill implements recommendations of the 2020 Colorado Fire Commission Annual Report.

 The regional and statewide mutual aid system (RSMAS) is a regional and statewide system that provides for the coordinated initial response of emergency responders to emergency incidents.
-Section 5 establishes the RSMAS to be administered by the division.
+Section

 The director of the division is required to establish, implement, and maintain the RSMAS.
 Among the duties of the director in administering the RSMAS is implementing the Colorado coordinated regional mutual aid system (CCRMAS).
 The CCRMAS establishes 4 roughly equal geographic areas within the state to be known as division of fire prevention and control (DFPC) districts.
 Each DFPC district has a regional mutual aid coordinator, whose duties include ensuring that a competent mutual aid plan exists in each DFPC district and who serves as the point of contact within the DFPC district and coordinates mutual aid requests for fire and EMS resources.
 The bill specifies the duties of each regional mutual aid coordinator and of the director of the division with respect to administration of the RSMAS and CCRMAS overall.

 Unless an emergency responder has opted out of the RSMAS and CCRMAS, all emergency responders are part of the RSMAS and CCRMAS.
 An emergency responder is relieved from any duty to make its equipment and personnel available to the RSMAS and CCRMAS under circumstances specified in the bill.
 An emergency responder that opts out of the RSMAS and CCRMAS is only eligible for reimbursement to the extent authorized in the rules promulgated by the director of the division.

 The RSMAS and CCRMAS do not affect any other mutual aid agreement that may be entered into by one or more emergency responders.